leegee/learning-oe-solidjs/README.md

 # Quiz Lessons: learn Old English or anything

-Configurable quiz cards for language learning or other quizes
+Configurable quiz cards for language learning or other quizes.

+Create and share quizes and language lessons.

 ## Features